Quapaw: Beginnings (before 1682)

-Early European contact

-In 1541, when the Spanish explorer Hernando de Soto led an expedition that came across the town of Pacaha (also recorded by Garcilaso as Capaha), between the Mississippi River and a lake on the Arkansas side, apparently in present-day Phillips County.
+In 1541, Spanish explorer Hernando de Soto led an expedition that came across the town of Pacaha, between the Mississippi River and a lake on the Arkansas side.
 His party described the village as strongly palisaded and nearly surrounded by a ditch.
-Archaeological remains and local conditions bear out the description.
-If the migration from the Ohio Valley preceded the entrada, these people may have been the proto-Quapaw.
-But the expedition's chronicler recorded that the Tunica language was used in Pacaha and there is evidence for a later Quapaw migration to Arkansas.
-It is likely that de Soto and his expedition met Tunica there.
+Archaeological remains and local conditions in present-day Phillips County match this description.
+If the migration from the Ohio Valley preceded the entrada, these people may have been ancestors of the Quapaw.

+The only chronicler of Indigenous heritage, Garcilaso, described this group as the Capaha.
+This chronicler was often more accurate that others when recording tribal information.
+Regardless, Dr. Rankin hypothesized that the Capaha may have been Tunica based on limited evidence of a single name found in a later Portuguese account, for which the original cursive is not recorded.
+Archeological sites around 1300 CE in the region have produced pipes, hides, and other items which are strongly associated with an influx of Dhegiha people that would be the Quapaw.

-The first certain encounters with Quapaw by Europeans occurred more than 130 years later.
-In 1673, the Jesuit Father Jacques Marquette accompanied the French commander Louis Jolliet in traveling down the Mississippi by canoe.
-He reportedly went to the villages of the Akansea, who gave him warm welcome and listened with attention to his sermons, while he stayed with them a few days.
-In 1682, La Salle passed by their villages, then five in number, including one on the east bank of the Mississippi.
+The first well-documented encounter between the Quapaw and Europeans occurred in 1673, when the Jesuit Father Jacques Marquette and French commander Louis Jolliet traveled down the Mississippi River by canoe.
+He reportedly went to the villages of the Akansea, who gave him a warm welcome and attentively listened to his sermons, while he stayed with them a few days.
+In 1682, La Salle passed by their villages, then five in number, including one on the east bank of the Mississippi River.
 Zenobius Membré, a Recollect father who accompanied the LaSalle expedition, planted a cross and attempted to convert the Native Americans to Christianity.

 La Salle negotiated a peace with the tribe and formally "claimed" the territory for France.
 The Quapaw were recorded as uniformly kind and friendly toward the French.
 While villages relocated in the area, four Quapaw villages were generally reported by Europeans along the Mississippi River in this early period.
 They corresponded in name and population to four sub-tribes still existing, listed as Ugahpahti, Uzutiuhi, Tiwadimañ, and Tañwañzhita.
 The French transliterations were: Kappa, Ossoteoue, Touriman, and Tonginga.

-Kappa was reported to have been on the eastern bank of the Mississippi River, and the other three located on the western bank in or near present-day Desha County, Arkansas.
-In 1721, depopulation led to the consolidation of Tourima and Tongigua into one village.
-Ossoteoue or Osotouy was situated at the mouth of the Arkansas River.
-It is now thought to correspond to an archaeological site known as the Menard-Hodges Mounds.